ajones513/git-folder-branches/README.md

 Also shows if each repo has working copy changes, and if there are upstream changes to be pulled down for each branch.

+It only shows a branch named 'master' if it has no upstream changes.

 Launches a daemon process that performs a `git fetch` on each repo periodically (one repo each minute).

 # Installation